Andalusia: Autonomous Government

 The Andalusian Autonomous Government (Junta de Andalucía) is the institution of self-government of the Autonomous Community of Andalusia.
-Within the government, the President of the Regional Government of Andalusia is the supreme representative of the autonomous community, and the ordinary representative of the Spanish state in the autonomous community.
+Within the government, the President of Andalusia is the supreme representative of the autonomous community, and the ordinary representative of the Spanish state in the autonomous community.
 The president is formally named to the position by the Monarch of Spain and then confirmed by a majority vote of the Parliament of Andalusia.
 In practice, the monarch always names a person acceptable to the ruling party or coalition of parties in the autonomous region.
 In theory, were the candidate to fail to gain the needed majority, the monarch could propose a succession of candidates.
 After two months, if no proposed candidate could gain the parliament's approval, the parliament would automatically be dissolved and the acting president would call new elections.
 On 18 January 2019 Juan Manuel Moreno was elected as the sixth president of Andalusia.

 The Council of Government, the highest political and administrative organ of the Community, exercises regulatory and executive power.
 The President presides over the council, which also includes the heads of various departments (Consejerías).
 In the current legislature (2008–2012), there are 15 of these departments.
 In order of precedence, they are Presidency, Governance, Economy and Treasury, Education, Justice and Public Administration, Innovation, Science and Business, Public Works and Transportation, Employment, Health, Agriculture and Fishing, Housing and Territorial Planning, Tourism, Commerce and Sports, Equality and Social Welfare, Culture, and Environment.

 The Parliament of Andalusia, its Autonomic Legislative Assembly, develops and approves laws and elects and removes the President.
 Elections to the Andalusian Parliament follow a democratic formula through which the citizens elect 109 representatives.
 After the approval of the Statute of Autonomy through Organic Law 6/1981 on 20 December 1981, the first elections to the autonomic parliament took place 23 May 1982.
 Further elections have occurred in 1986, 1990, 1994, 1996, 2000, 2004, and 2008.

 The current (2008–2012) legislature includes representatives of the PSOE-A (Andalusian branch of the left-of-center PSOE), PP-A (Andalusian branch of the right-of-center PP) and IULV-CA (Andalusian branch of the leftist IU).